-Kia Niro engines, drive and performance
+Kia Niro Hybrid (2016-2022) engines, drive and performance

 |0-62mph||Top speed||Driven wheels||Power|

-If you want sporty driving characteristics from your crossover, you’re not going to be overly impressed by the Kia Niro.
+If you want sporty driving from your crossover, you’re not going to be overly impressed by the Kia Niro.
 But many drivers simply want safe, relaxed and refined performance, and for them the Niro will do just fine.

-Kia Niro hybrid engine, 0-62mph and acceleration
+Kia Niro Hybrid 0-62mph, top speed and acceleration

-The 1.6-litre GDi turbocharged petrol engine in the Kia Niro works in league with an electric motor to produce a combined maximum of 139bhp It’s enough to propel the Niro from 0-62mph in 11.1 seconds and on to a top speed of 101mph.
+The 1.6-litre turbocharged petrol engine in the Niro works in league with an electric motor to produce a combined maximum of 139bhp It’s enough to propel the car from 0-62mph in 11.5 seconds and on to a top speed of 101mph.

 There’s a Sport mode that’s supposed to make the engine more responsive, but the difference is hard to notice.
-Drive the Niro more gently though, and the engine is refined and smooth, transitioning almost imperceptibly between electric and petrol power.
+Drive the Niro more gently, though, and the engine is refined and smooth, transitioning almost imperceptibly between electric and petrol power.

 The handling of the Kia Niro is undemanding and safe, but it feels heavy when you’re changing direction quickly.
 The steering is direct but seems very remote, and as a result the Niro is better suited to relaxed motorway and A-road cruises than twisting country roads.
 Ultimately, it's calm and reassuring, and absolutely what most people will want from the Niro even if rivals like the Toyota Corolla prove that you can have a bit more life to the handling without compromising composure, refinement and security.

 - 1VerdictThe Kia Niro is an SUV-style hybrid car that's more practical than a Toyota Prius, if less efficient

 - 2MPG & CO2 emissionsThe Kia Niro is more frugal than most diesel SUVs, but it's a long way off the standards set by plug-in hybrids